Symbolical Index Reduction and Completion Rules for Importing Tensor Index Notation into Programming Languages: Introduction

 \section{Introduction}

-Tensor index notation invented by Ricci and Levi-Civita~\cite{ricci1900methodes} has been playing a crucial role to develop differential geometry and the wide range of theoretical physics including the general theory of relativity.
-This is because this notation makes the description of tensor calculus intuitive.

-Intuitive representation is important in programming languages as well as in mathematical notations.
-In computer science, a variety of programming languages have been evolving aiming to be more intuitive.
-For example, lexical scoping, high-order functions, and pattern-matching are features invented for that purpose.

-Importing successful mathematical notations is the easiest method to improve programming languages.
-For example, decimal number system, function modularization, and infix notation for basic arithmetic operators have been implemented in the most of programming languages.
-However, the importation of mathematical notations into programming is not always easy.
+From the latter half of the twentieth century, after the first implementation of a compiler for high-level programming languages, a large amount of notations have been invented in the field of programming languages.
+Lexical scoping~\cite{backus1960report}, high-order functions~\cite{mccarthy1978history,steele1996evolution}, and pattern matching~\cite{burstall1969proving,egi2018Aplas,egi2020programming} are features specific to programming invented for describing algorithms.
+At the same time, researchers evolve programming languages by importing successful mathematical notations.
+For example, decimal number system, function modularization, and infix notation for basic arithmetic operators have been imported in most programming languages~\cite{DBLP:journals/annals/Backus79}.
+The importation of mathematical notations into programming is not always easy.
 This is because the semantics of some mathematical notations are vague and complex to implement them as a part of programming languages.
-Tensor index notation is one of such notations.

-Tensor calculus appears also in the various fields of computer science.
-Tensor calculus plays a fundamental role especially in computational physics and computer visions~\cite{hartley2003multiple}.
-Tensor analysis appears also in machine learning to handle multidimensional data.
-The importance of tensor calculus in computer science is increasing day by day.
+This paper discusses a method for importing tensor index notation invented by Ricci and Levi-Civita~\cite{ricci1900methodes} for dealing with high-order tensors into programming languages.
+Tensor calculus often appears in the various fields of computer science.
+Tensor calculus is an important application of symbolic computation~\cite{DBLP:journals/pcs/KorolkovaKS13}.
+Tensor calculus is heavily used in computational physics~\cite{Hughes2000} and computer visions~\cite{hartley2003multiple}.
+Tensor calculus also appears in machine learning to handle multidimensional data~\cite{DBLP:journals/access/JiWLL19}.
+The importation of tensor index notation makes programming in these fields easy.

-There are several existing work for importing tensor index notation into programming.
-These existing work can be divided into two methods: a method that introduces special syntax and a method that introduces special operators.

-In the first method, we describe the tensor calculation using syntax such as the \texttt{Table}~\footnote{\url{http://reference.wolfram.com/language/ref/Table.html}} expression of the Wolfram language.
-For example, $X_{ij} + Y_{ij}$ is represented as follows in Wolfram language.
-Here, it is assumed that all dimensions corresponding to each index of the tensor are a constant ``\texttt{M}''.
+The current major method for dealing with tensors is using a special syntax for describing loops for generating multi-dimensional arrays.
+The \lstinline{Table}~\cite{wolframTable} expression from the Wolfram language is such a syntax construct. $X_{ij} + Y_{ij}$ is represented as follows with the \lstinline{Table} expression.
+The following program assumes that all dimensions corresponding to each index of the tensor are a constant \lstinline{M}.